aheuma/IncentivizedBookReviews/data.md

 ## The LoBo Corpus {#data-lobo-corpus}

-The LovelyBooks corpus (LoBo corpus) is a dataset of German online book reviews which were collected by S. Rebora, B. Herrmann, and T. Messerli (Rebora et al., 2022).
+The LovelyBooks corpus (LoBo corpus) is a dataset of German online book reviews which were collected by S. Rebora, B. Herrmann, and T. Messerli[^1].
 The dataset comprises about 1.4 mio. book reviews, sorted by 16 genres.
 The distribution (in absolute numbers) and the respective genres can be found in the following plot:

 {% include figure.html image="/assets/images/total_reviews_per_genre_BAR.png" position="center" height="90%" %}